dartraiden/NVIDIA-patcher/docs/README.md

 ### Alternative method: GeForce Experience

-In order to use the ShadowPlay overlay to record gameplay, use the resource monitor, or stream, you must follow these steps:
+To use the ShadowPlay overlay to record gameplay, use the resource monitor or stream, you must follow these steps:
 1. Download and install [GeForce Experience](https://www.nvidia.com/en-us/geforce/geforce-experience/download/) (no need to log in).
 2. Go to the installation path of Nvidia GeForce Experience, usually located at `C:\Program Files\NVIDIA Corporation\NVIDIA GeForce Experience`
 3. Once there, locate the executable named "NVIDIA Share.exe" and create a shortcut on your desktop.